Distortion matrix approach for ultrasound imaging of random scattering media: Results

 \subsection{Removing multiple reverberations with the far-field reflection matrix}

+\laura{Reverberation signals are a common problem in medical ultrasound imaging, often originating from multiple reflections at tissue interfaces or between bones in the human body.
+Here, we observe strong horizontal artifacts at shallow depths of the image (Fig.\ \ref{acqfig}B), which are due to waves which have undergone multiple reflections -- often called reverberations in the literature -- between the parallel walls of the plexiglass layer.
+In the following, we show that these signals can be isolated and suppressed using the reflection matrix.}

-To examine the issue of multiple reverberations inside the plexiglass layer, the reflection matrix should be projected into the far-field.
-To that aim, we define a free-space transmission matrix, $\mathbf{T}_0$, which corresponds to the Fourier transform operator.
+\laura{To project the reflection matrix into the far-field,} we define a free-space transmission matrix, $\mathbf{T}_0$, which corresponds to the Fourier transform operator.
 Its elements link any transverse wave number $k_x$ in the Fourier space to the transverse coordinate $x$ of any point $\mathbf{r}$ in a supposed homogeneous medium:

 Each matrix $\mathbf{R}_{xx}(z)$ can now be projected in the far field via the matrix product

 where the symbol $\top$ stands for matrix transpose.
 The resulting matrix $\mathbf{R}_{kk}(z)=[R(\kout,\kin,z)]$ contains the reflection coefficients of the sample at depth $z$ between input and output wave numbers $\kin$ and $\kout$.
 An example of far-field reflection matrix $\mathbf{R}_{kk}(z)$ is displayed at depth $z=25$ mm in Fig.\ \ref{fig_reverb}D. Surprisingly, this matrix is dominated by a strongly enhanced reflected energy along its main antidiagonal ($\kout+\kin=0$).
 To understand this phenomenon, the reflection matrix $\mathbf{R}_{kk}(z)$ can be expressed as follows: